wp-plugins/js-css-include-manager/readme.txt

 == Installation ==

-1. Upload the full directory into your wp-content/plugins directory
+1. Upload the full directory to the `/wp-content/plugins/` directory.
-2. Activate the plugin at the plugin administration page
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Open the plugin configuration page, which is located under Options -> Js Css Include Manager
+3. Go to `WP-Admin -> Settings -> Js Css Include Manager` to configure the plugin.

 == Frequently Asked Questions ==